danrusei/danrusei.github.io/content/posts/migrate_danube_etcd_to_raft.md

 - The **state machine** (BTreeMap, in-memory) is the derived KV store.
 It's where data becomes "available" for reads.
 It's updated *after* a quorum has persisted the log entry.

-Reads never touch disk, they go straight to the in-memory BTreeMap.
-Writes go through Raft consensus (leader persists → replicates to followers → quorum ACKs → committed → applied to state machine on all nodes).

 On restart, the persisted log is replayed through the state machine to reconstruct the in-memory state.
-Periodic snapshots compact the log so restart doesn't require replaying the entire history.
-Openraft triggers a snapshot after a configurable number of applied log entries, and old log entries before the snapshot are purged automatically.
+Periodic snapshots compact the log so restart doesn't require replaying the entire history. .

 ## Replacing Each etcd Pattern